Save Our Children: Gay activism

-Just as the Save Our Children campaign was a motivational force for conservative Christians, it was also one for gay and lesbian politics.
+Just as the Save Our Children campaign was a motivational force for conservative Christians, it was one for gay and lesbian politics.
 Fejes writes, "While the Stonewall riots of 1969 may have marked the beginning of the modern lesbian and gay movement, the campaigns of 1977 and 1978 marked the emergence of a national politically self-conscious lesbian and gay community".
 The birth of a political life for gays and lesbians gave opportunities for national networking as Anita Bryant and those who followed her acted as a virtual lightning rod, attracting a collective anger.
 Thirty years after the campaign, the Stonewall Library & Archives sponsored an exhibition of the events surrounding the Save Our Children campaign and displayed it at the Broward County Public Library.
 According to the curator of the exhibit, Bryant is considered "the best thing to happen to the gay rights movement.
 She and her cohorts were so over the top that it just completely galvanized the gay rights movement".

 San Francisco author Armistead Maupin was writing his installments of individual stories in a column for the San Francisco Chronicle titled Tales of the City in 1977.
 He remembered, "I know what the battle did for me: It forced me to confront my own residual self-loathing and stare it down once and for all by coming out."
 Maupin used the next installment of Tales to have one of his gay characters come out to his parents who, by remarkable coincidence, Maupin had previously established as Florida citrus growers.